ashprids/Midnight/README.md

 Midnight no longer works properly, as the website has been upgraded to use the Onefora UI.
-I will not be remaking Midnight for this new UI, however if you wish to do so yourself then create a pull request.
+I will not be remaking Midnight for this new UI, however if you wish to do so yourself then create a fork.

 # Midnight
 ![Midnight Theme: Preview Image](newpreview.png)